ibbaa/phonelog/README.md

 ### FileLogger

 `FileLogger` takes the log directory in the only necessary constructor parameter.
 Log files go to this directory with the name `app.log`.
 In Android the app specific storage can be used, which can be obtained using `context.getExternalFilesDirs(null)` but generally, any directory with write permissions can be used and in older versions of Android, this can be nearly any directory of the external storage.
 After 10 MByte the log file is rotated and renamed to `app_timestamp.log`.
 After 50 log files the files are archived by creating a `app_timestamp.zip` file with the 50 log files.
 The archives are never deleted, but automatic deletion of older archives can be configured.
-This should be good for really excessive logging and while it can fill up storage, in practice apps can run for months or years before there's any real danger of running out of space, even without deletion. `FileLogger` is very fast by keeping log messages in a queue and processing them in the background.
+This should be good for really excessive logging and while it can fill up storage, in practice apps can run for months or years before there's any real danger of running out of space, even without deletion. `FileLogger` is very fast by keeping log messages in a queue and processing them in the background. `FileLogger` can be used in pure Java applications.

 The constructor parameters are: